aaront999/Credential-Harvesting-with-Setoolkit/main.md

 ![1 3](https://github.com/user-attachments/assets/97be5489-cbd8-4f1c-b133-7a4b15554537)
 #

-3. Next, I copied the URL of the real website I intend to fabricate as legitimate in order to create a convincing replica for the credential harvesting attack.
+3. Next, I copied the URL of the website I intend to fabricate as legitimate, in this case: hackthissite.org, in order to create a convincing replica for the credential harvesting attack.

 ![2 01](https://github.com/user-attachments/assets/af80ab93-4830-4645-afea-6c3c6fca0ae5)
+#

 4. Then, I entered the IP address or domain name of the server where the spoofed website will be hosted, which, in my case, is the Kali Virtual Machine's IP address: 128.0.0.1.
 - After that, we need to paste the URL of the legitimate website in the command to initiate the cloning process.